aurorascharff/next15-remix-contacts-rebuild-v2/STEPS.md

 - DeleteContactButton: Manually handling pending state, (and showcase I can't catch errors by adding throw error from function).
 - Switch from manual isLoading to a async transition, creating an Action + Server Action, use pending state.
 Pending state is now perfectly timed with the completion of the Action.
 - (Vise error boundary can catch errors since we use action, it didn't work before!
 Remove thrown error.)

+## Form: DeleteContactButton

 - DeleteContactButton: Bruk form isteden for bare button, remove pending state.
-Automatic transition for throwing errors, automatic loading state.
+Automatic transition for throwing errors.

+## useFormStatus(): SubmitButton, NewContactButton

 - SubmitButton: add useFormStatus() to show loading state again
 - NewContactButton: Replace with form and bound to a server function directly which creates new contact and redirect.
 Remove pending state!
 No need for prevent default.
 - No need for use client here, delete NewContactButton, move it to layout.
 Direkte I en server component.